-As a third generation teen parent, I may not have a Phd behind my name, yet I feel uniquely qualified in understanding how education, social services, law enforcement, and the criminal justice system aids oppression which retards vulnerable population’s ability to rise above their circumstance.
+As a third generation teen parent, I may not have a Phd behind my name, yet I feel uniquely qualified in understanding how education, social services, law enforcement, and the criminal justice system aids oppression and retards vulnerable population’s ability to rise above their circumstance.
 Pulling yourself up by your bootstraps is not possible without opportunities and a support system.
 These systems can not be reformed from within because one must either conform, leave voluntarily, or against their will.

 My hope is that macro-practice social work and organizations such as SCSJ will begin to collaborate and share resources by realizing you are working to uplift the same demographics.
 Here is the Q&A with SCSJ on their mission and vision for the future.
 Spoiler Alert…They will have their first MSW Macro intern starting in the fall.